STAR-Laboratory/PRAC_TC_ISCA25/README.md

   - `g++` with **C++20** support.
 We highly recommend using **g++ 12 or newer**, as it significantly reduces the compilation time of ChampSim binaries.
 This artifact has been tested with **g++ 11 and g++ 12**.
   - `python3` (tested with versions 3.9 and 3.10)
 - **Hardware Recommendations:**
-  - We strongly recommend using [Slurm](https://slurm.schedmd.com/documentation.html) with a cluster capable of running bulk experiments to accelerate evaluations.
+  - We strongly recommend using [Slurm](https://slurm.schedmd.com/documentation.html) with a cluster capable of running bulk experiments (e.g., $\geq$ 500 jobs) to accelerate evaluations.
-  - If using a personal server, we recommend a machine with at least **40 hardware threads with 128GB of memory** to run all evaluations in a reasonable time.
+  - If using a personal server, we recommend a machine with at least **80 hardware threads with 128GB of memory** to run all evaluations in a reasonable time.

 ## PRACLeak Evaluations
 <!-- To Joyce: Please Fill out here -->